Hypercookie/UsefulDecorators/README.md

 On each call of an `__init__` method, the cache will check if there ever was another call that used the same arguments, and if yes return that.
 If you really want a new Object ( ignore the cache ) you can use `<class>.__create_no_cache()` with the arguments you would usally pass to the `__init__` method.
 You can also reset the cache with `<class>.__clear_cache()`
+You can also use the disable property of the decorator.
+This allows you to specify a function which is called to check if the cache is enabled or disabled.
 ```py
 Test.__create_no_cache("hello",True) #Always creates a new Object (will not be added to the cache)
 #or